General things to know about EVE Online before beginning:

 - if you're not changing any of the things in the above link, the only way to decrease your TTW is to have velocity within 15 degrees of where you want to warp

-- warp disruption fields aka bubbles are player-generated spheres which prevent and intercept warps. they only work in LS (if incurred), NS, JS, and Pochven, all of which are explained below
+- warp disruption fields aka bubbles are player-generated spheres which prevent and intercept warps. they only work in NS, JS, Pochven and active-Insurgency LS, all of which are explained below

-- there are various types of solar system in EVE, all with different mechanics:
+- there are various types of planetary system in EVE, all with different mechanics:

-- Known Space (KS) aka New Eden is everything connected to the main stargate network. these systems are grouped into 66 regions and include the below 5 categories:
+- Known Space (KS) aka New Eden is every system connected to the main stargate network. there are 66 regions of Known Space in these categories:

-- Empire Space, where every system and constellation has a name consisting of 1-3 words.
-Empire Space contains two categories of space:
+- Empire Space, where every system is controlled by NPCs and all systems and constellations have a name of 1-3 words.
+Empire Space contains two subcategories of space:

 - High-Sec (HS, 1.0 to 0.5), where NPCs punish but do not prevent unsanctioned PvP by destroying offending ships and applying security status penalties to their pilots

-- Low-Sec (LS, 0.4 to 0.1), where NPCs do not intervene in PvP but still apply security status penalties for it, which eventually impede travel in HS
+- Low-Sec (LS, 0.4 to 0.1), where NPCs do not intervene in PvP but still apply security status penalties for it

-- note: some LS systems may experience Insurgencies, and interdiction bubbles (among other things) can possibly be used there until the Insurgency ends
+- note 2: some LS systems may temporarily host Insurgencies, during which interdiction bubbles (among other things) can possibly be used there

-- Null-Sec (NS, 0.0) is outside Empire space and controlled by players but is still Known Space.any space which is connected to the main gate network most NS systems & constellations have a name of 5 letters/numbers & 1 dash
+- Null-Sec (NS, 0.0) is outside Empire space and controlled by players but is still Known Spaceany space which is connected to the main gate network

-- no security status penalties occur in NS, therefore it is a type of lawless space
+- no security status penalties occur in NS, therefore it is a type of lawless space, and bubbles and bombs can be used here

-- Zarzakh is a unique single-system class of known lawless space where bubbles do not work
+- Zarzakh is a unique single-system class of known lawless space where bubbles and bombs do not work

 - J-Space (JS) aka W-Space (WS) aka Anoikis is unknown lawless space accessible only via wormholes. it actually contains further sub-groupings which are detailed at the link